-Applicants who have received a master's degree and are interested in submitting up to 15 credits (up to five 3-credit courses) towards electives or core courses from previous graduate work towards the Texts & Technology Ph.D. requirements should submit a letter of request to the T&T Program Director indicating which courses they believe should be considered as meeting the waiver requirement, and providing a transcript showing the courses and syllabuses for each course.
-The program director, in consultation with the Texts & Technology Curriculum Subcommittee, will make a decision regarding approval of the waiver proposal.
-Currently, these credits can be applied toward waiving either core or elective Texts & Technology requirements, or a combination of both.
+Applicants who have received a master's degree and are interested in submitting up to 15 credits (up to five 3-credit courses) towards electives or core courses from previous graduate work towards the Texts & Technology Ph.D. requirements should submit: a letter of request to the T&T program director; the FastTrack Masters to PhD Application Form indicating which courses they believe should be considered as meeting the waiver requirement; transcripts showing the courses; and syllabuses for each course.
+The program director, in consultation with the Texts & Technology Curriculum and Policy Subcommittee, will make a decision regarding approval of the waiver proposal in whole or in part.
+These credits can be applied toward waiving either core or elective Texts & Technology requirements, or a combination of both.